SysAdminHelp/SysAdminHelp.github.io/_posts/Implementing-Server-Redundancy.md

+## Importance of server redundancy

+Redundancy is a crucial component of availability in the CIA triad of information security.
+In the context of a Windows Server, redundancy is achieved through measures such as server clustering, RAID, redundant network interfaces, and power redundancy.
+These mechanisms minimize single points of failure and ensure uninterrupted access to services and data for your organization.

-## Enterprise Server Redundancy:
+## Five Approaches for Implementing Server Redundancy
 Clustering: Resilience - Clustering provides a resilient solution by creating a group of servers that work together as a single system.
 It ensures high availability and minimizes downtime by automatically redistributing the workload if one server fails.

 RAID: Redundancy - RAID technology offers redundancy by combining multiple physical hard drives into a single logical unit.
 It protects against data loss and improves fault tolerance.
 Different RAID levels provide various redundancy mechanisms such as mirroring, striping, or parity.
+RAID 5,6, and 10(1+0) are common configurations used in enterprise servers.

 Multiple Network Interfaces: Connectivity - Having multiple network interfaces allows for redundant network connections.
 By bonding multiple network adapters together, you can ensure continuous network connectivity even if one adapter or network link fails.